ChocTitans/ChocTitans/README.md

-- 🌱 I’m currently learning **DevOps** and improving my skills
+- 🌱 I’m currently learning **DevOps** and still improving my skills

 - 💬 Ask me about **Anything!**

 - 📫 How to reach me **boubnane.hamza9@gmail.com**

-- ⛔ Some of my repos are on **private** mode! please message me for more information!
+- ⛔ Some of my repos are **private**, please message me for more information!

 <a href="https://github.com/antonkomarev/github-profile-views-counter">